abijoserah/abijoserah/README.md

+## Fullstack Software engineer

 ### Open to work

-Former pharmacy technician turned fullstack developer.
-Years of serving patients taught me that details matter and people come first — principles I now apply to building web applications.
-Based in Strasbourg.
+I was formally a pharmacy technician.
+Years of serving patients taught me that details matter and people come first.
+I now apply these principles when building web applications.
+I'm based in Strasbourg, France.

 ---